temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 :::

+After you create the project, you can then start defining the Workflow.

 ## Develop the Workflow

-A Workflow starts with a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition), a sequence of steps defined in code that are carried out in a [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution).
+A Workflow starts with a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition), a sequence of steps defined in code and carried out in a [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution).
-Before writing the Workflow Definition, identify and define the data objects to be used in your application.
+Before you write the Workflow Definition, define the data objects your application will use.

 ## Data objects

-In Go, data objects are known as **structs**—types that contain multiple fields within it.
+Go uses **structs** as data objects.
+Structs are data types that contain multiple fields within it.
-Use structs organize your information.
+Use structs to organize each subscription's user and duration information.

 Start by creating a file called `subscribe.go`.